unctionjs/_tooling/README.md

 ```

-description: runs a command over each of a specific type of repository
+description: runs a command over each repository
-usage: unctionjs each [options]
+usage: tooling each [options]
-    --scope       the scope of the packages you care about
     --command     the command you want to run
     --concurrent  if you want it to be concurrent
     --help